steadybit/extension-kubernetes/extadvice/readiness_probe/instructions.md

-Specify the ```readinessProbe``` in your kubernetes manifest appropriately for your type of application.
-A simple example could be a HTTP endpoint which returns a HTTP status between 200 and 400 to indicate that everything is fine.
+Specify the ```readinessProbe``` in your Kubernetes manifest appropriately for your type of application.
+It can be as simple as an HTTP endpoint returning an HTTP status between 200 and 400 to indicate that the container has started successfully.

 ```yaml
 apiVersion: v1